-The media arts B.A. and B.F.A. degree programs encourage students to explore their creative interests while developing the skills needed for an exciting and rewarding career.
+The media arts B.A. and B.F.A. programs encourage students to explore their creative interests while developing the skills needed for an exciting and rewarding career.
 The program utilizes state-of-the-art facilities and is taught by professors who are practicing artists, designers and film/video specialists.
 Visiting professionals from industry who are experts in their fields and student internships make important contributions to the program.

 Students choose one of four concentrations, though all students take some coursework in each area in order to better prepare them for the increasingly diverse needs of the design industry and the challenge of new technology.